Enrico Dandolo: Legacy

 Enrico Dandolo and his role in the conquest of Constantinople were referenced by Lord Byron in his poem Childe Harold's Pilgrimage:

 Oh, for one hour of blind old Dandolo!

 Th' octogenarian chief, Byzantium's conquering foe.

+Dandolo is depicted in the posthumous series of official portraits of the doges of Venice in the Doge's Palace.
+The original gallery was established in the 1360s under doge Marco Cornaro as a chronological sequence of Venetian rulers, each shown holding a scroll inscribed with a summary of his achievements.
+After the original paintings were destroyed in the fire of 1577, the series was recreated, with Domenico Tintoretto executing most of the surviving portraits.
+The scroll held by Dandolo contains the following inscription in latin: